This section gives information about medication that can stabilise the highs and lows of your mood. These are often known as mood stabilisers.

 In women, valproate can cause increased testosterone levels.
 This can lead to periods stopping and abnormal hair growth.

 If you are pregnant, valproate can cause problems with the unborn baby.
-NICE guidance recommends that if you are starting a family you should not take valproate.
-See the following sections for more information.
+If you are able to have children, your doctor must not prescribe you valproate unless you are on the pregnancy prevention programme.
+See below for more information.

 Valproate can affect how your liver works, so you will need regular tests.
 NICE guidance says to test your liver at the start of treatment and every 6 months after that.